Ministering through Music

 Finally, a big part of this project will be reaching out to you, the ministers yourselves—connecting with real people, and getting them connected with one another, sharing wisdom, finding out where we feel lost and where we feel solid, discovering places we can reach out to each other.
 So come in and join us, and let the people sing Amen!

-Want to stay up-to-date with new content?
+Want to stay up-to-date with all Sing Amen content?

-Follow Sing Amen on your favorite platform
+Follow Sing Amen on your Favorite platform

 Explore the newest posts and podcast episodes on Ministering through Music